Early Pregnancy

 Routine Blood Tests

-Two types of blood tests known as sequential integrated screening and serum integrated screening, check specific protein and hormone levels.
-Elevated amounts of either one indicate that the baby has a higher risk of a chromosomal abnormality.
+There are two required blood tests known as sequential integrated screening and serum integrated screening.
+These check certain protein and hormone levels.
+Elevated amounts of either one indicates a higher risk of your baby developing a chromosomal abnormality.

 Your blood type may be tested to ensure that your Rh factor is compatible with that of your baby’s.
-If it is found to be incompatible you will receive injections later in pregnancy to help avoid complications.
+If it is found to be incompatible, you will receive injections later in pregnancy to help avoid complications.
+You may also need to do a midstream urine test to check for kidney or bladder infections, diabetes, a urinary tract infection, or other disorders.

 Ultrasounds

-You might undergo an ultrasound early in your pregnancy to check on the baby’s size, position and exact age if you are not sure when you conceived.
-A more comprehensive ultrasound is performed in the second trimester to check on the baby’s development.
+Usually, you will undergo an ultrasound early in your pregnancy to confirm the baby’s size, position, and exact age if you are unsure on when you conceived.
+A more comprehensive ultrasound is performed in the second trimester to check the baby’s development and gender (if you are wanting to know).

-The nuchal transparency ultrasound may be performed between the 11th and 14th weeks of pregnancy.
-Its purpose is to check the accumulation of fluid at the back of your baby’s neck.
-If there is more fluid than usual, it indicates that the baby is at greater risk of Down’s syndrome.
+Another ultrasound you may need to undergo is called the nuchal translucency ultrasound.
+This scan is done to check the accumulation of fluid at the back of your baby’s neck and is performed between the 11th and 14th weeks of pregnancy.
+If there is more fluid than usual, your baby is at greater risk of developing Down syndrome.

 It’s important to note that only diagnostic tests can reliably identify abnormalities.
 Ultrasounds and blood tests give an indication of higher risk but do not positively identify abnormal development.
 Dr Ljiljana can answer any questions you have about the diagnosis of abnormalities.